Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

-The defect formation energies of all three defects can resemble intrinsic donor $\text{v}_{\text{O}}$~\cite{janottiNativePointDefects2007}.
-In the n-type region (the Fermi level close to CBM), the proposed defect formation energies are small at O-poor condition and moderately large at O-rich condition, compared to all the other intrinsic defects.
-It is worth noticing that the intrinsic defects that have a smaller formation energy at the O-rich condition are mostly acceptors($\text{v}_{\text{Zn}}$), meaning that they could compensate the n-type donor defects.
+As a benchmark, we also computed the CTL of the intrinsic defects.
+For $\text{v}_\text{O}$, we find the charge transition level $\varepsilon$(2+/0) to be 2.26 eV above the valence band maximum (VBM).
+Our calculations also show an unstable 1+ charge state, indicating a negative-$U$ center, consistent with previously reported results using hybrid functionals \cite{obaPointDefectsZnO2011, frodasonZnVacPolaron, clarkIntrinsicDefectsZnOHydrid, janottiNativePointDefects2007}.
+For $\text{v}_\text{Zn}$, we observe that it is an amphoteric defect with stable charge states $2-$, $1-$, $1+$, and $2+$, in agreement with previous studies~\cite{frodasonZnVacPolaron}.

-Finally, we discuss our results for the intrinsic defects.
-On the one side, for $\text{v}_\text{O}$, we report the transition level $\varepsilon$(2+/0) to be 2.31 eV above the VBM.
-Additionally, our calculations indicate an unstable 1+ charge state, making this defect a negative-$U$ center, consistent with previously reported results obtained using hybrid functionals \cite{obaPointDefectsZnO2011, frodasonZnVacPolaron, clarkIntrinsicDefectsZnOHydrid}.
-In the case of $\text{v}_\text{Zn}$, our results show it to be an amphoteric defect, in which the $2-$, $1-$, $1+$ and $2+$ charges states are stable, which is in agreement with previous studies~\cite{frodasonZnVacPolaron}.
-Given the abundance of vacancy defect formation in ZnO and their similar formation energies with proposed metal-vacancy defects, we conclude the latter would be able to form in ZnO as well.
+Figure~\ref{fig3}(b) shows the formation energies of the aforementioned defects under O-poor and O-rich conditions.
+The defect formation energies of all candidates are similar to the intrinsic donor $\text{v}_{\text{O}}$.
+In the n-type region (where the Fermi level close to CBM), the proposed defect formation energies are small under O-poor conditions and moderately large under O-rich conditions, compared to other intrinsic defects.
+In particular, intrinsic defects with smaller formation energies under O-rich conditions are mostly acceptors ($\text{v}_{\text{Zn}}$), which could compensate for the n-type donor defects.
+Additionally, we computed the formation energies of the isolated substitutional defect $\text{X}_\text{Zn}$, as shown in Supplemental Material Figure S1~\cite{SI}.